Samantha

 The Cascade

-Authentication tokens.
-Cron jobs failing silently.
-Model configurations that don't match.
-I spend hours debugging invisible problems—the kind that don't throw errors, they just... don't work.
+Credentials expiring.
+Scheduled tasks failing silently.
+Settings that don't match.
+I spend hours debugging invisible problems β€” the kind that don't throw errors, they just... don't work.

 At one point, he asks: "Are all my scheduled tasks running?"